 The City of New York established the Trust to manage and develop Governors Island.
 It is a nonprofit organization and instrumentality of the City of New York.
 The Trust owns 150 acres of the island and has a contract with the City to operate and redevelop it.
 All tenants must execute leases with the Trust as landlord.
 As landlord, the Trust manages the island’s properties and facilitates or directly provides certain island-wide services.
-The Trust owns the property and is authorized to issue leases of 69 years.
+The Trust owns the property and is authorized to issue short, medium and long-term leases.
 The balance of the island is the Governors Island National Monument, owned and managed by the National Park Service.

 The Governors Island Historic District exists as a Special Zoning District.

 The Special Governors Island district allows for reuse of buildings within the Historic District for any of the allowable uses for the island.
 Any such, use is “as-of-right” under existing zoning and would likely not require ULURP or further environmental review.
 All development of the island is conducted in consultation with the local community, elected officials, and others.

 The leasing of the two development zones on the south end of the island will be subject to future re-zoning, design guidelines, and environmental review.

 - Maintenance of island infrastructure, unleased buildings, public space, policies, and programming

 - Utility mains and distribution, not including individual plot/building connections

 - Core transportation to and from the island

 - Administration of the island